ahmedmohamedreda/Automation_Task/README.md

 ### Updations and Implementations:
 ```
-• the website that used:(https://codenboxautomationlab.com/)
+• the website that is used:(https://codenboxautomationlab.com/)
-• Create project maven with shaft framwork.
+• Create project maven with shaft framework.
 • create the page, tests packages
 • Create pages for locators and actions
 • Create tests for locators and actions